 - Level 2 charging with 240-volt plugs is faster than Level 1 charging with a three-pronged plug, but require a proper 240-volt outlet within reach of the charging location to support 240-volt charging.
 It is recommended you consult with a professional electrician before attempting 240-volt charging.

 - Electric vehicle charging speed depends on the voltage of your wall outlet, the current capacity of the plug you are using, battery condition, vehicle settings and outside temperature.†

 When plugged in, if the Dual Level Charge Cord is displaying an amber light and the vehicle will not charge, make sure the switchable plug assembly is fully seated into the Dual Level Charge Cord’s control box.
 The plugs will take effort to fully remove and insert, and may appear to be fully inserted, but may need additional force to be fully seated.

 Not currently, but General Motors is working to develop other plug sets.
 The Dual Level Charge Cord currently offers flexibility between home charging and public charging stations.
 It is not recommended to use custom or aftermarket plug sets, because GM Charge Cords are designed with thermal sensors that monitor the temperature at the wall receptacle.
 Non-GM designed adapters interfere with this safety feature.
 This could create a risk of fire, melting or smoke.

 Electric vehicle charging speed depends on the voltage of your wall outlet, the current capacity of the plug you are using, battery condition, vehicle settings and outside temperature.
-Your vehicle may be capable of faster AC charging rates of 11.5kW.
-Charging regulations limit EV charging via standard wall plugs to 9.6kW, so you will need to use a hardwired charging station installed at your preferred charging location or to use a public DC Fast Charging station.
+To optimize your vehicle's charging capabilities, you will need to use a hardwired charging station installed at your preferred charging location or to use a public DC Fast Charging station.